|

 KANDA Nobuo (神田信夫): Foreword

-TAMURA Jitsuzō (田村実造): The legend of the origin of the Mongols and problem concerning their migration
+TAMURA Jitsuzō (田村実造): The legend of the origin of the Mongols and problems concerning their migration

 IKEGAMI Jirō (池上二良): On one verb ending in proto-Tungus: About *-si